The-Marcy-Lab-School-Code-Challenges/cc-js-fluency-04/README.md

     ```

 6. Write a function named `allUseJavaScript` that takes an array of objects and returns a boolean if for every object, the language property is 'JavaScript'.
+    Note: Try not to solve this with forEach

     ```jsx
     allUseJavaScript(alumni) // returns true